IFatima163/Responsive-Admin-Dashboard/README.md

 [Live Demo will be available here once dashboard is completed](link_here)

 ## Development Notes
-- Initialized project with Vite
+- Initialized project with Vite, installed Tailwind CSS and Rechart
 - Configured Git repository & basic setup
 - Implemented core functionality using useEffect, useState, and useRef
 - Implemented dynamic sidebar, header with user profile, and a stats grid